The answer depends upon your family's goals and priorities…

-Since the first University Model School was launched over twenty years ago, parents have asked themselves if they could successfully participate.
+Since the first University Model School was launched almost thirty years ago, parents have asked themselves if they could successfully participate.
+The ones who want it, work it!

 How about real family time and opportunity to forge a legacy

 OK, if parents can be honest, children do not always feel like the blessing that God says they are.
-But perspective puts things right.
+Moms and dads can love, but not like in a testing moment.
+But perspective puts things right!
 What will we think about in 10, 20, or even 30 years?
-Will we care about our ease and convenience, or will we rejoice at the character and depth of our children that is then passed along to one's grandchildren.
+Will we care about our ease and convenience, or will we rejoice at the character and depth of our children that is then passed along to one's grandchildren?

-Lake Pointe exists as a ministry to help parents disciple their children, and while that process demands much time, it's worth it -- and it is indeed a high calling and privilege.
+Lake Pointe exists as a ministry to help parents to disciple their children, and while that process demands much time in an academic environment, it's worth it -- and it is indeed a high calling and privilege.
 The University Model gives that time to parents and it also gives the opportunity.
 Families are in constant connection and conversation through educational activities, which allows parents to pass on their faith, their values, their love, and their work ethic.

 (From NAUMS).
 According to information gathered by pollster George Barna, the most critical period when 94% of all boys and girls come to a saving faith in Christ is before the age of 18, and 90% before the age of 14.
 Only 6% will make that decision to accept Christ between the age of 18 and their death.
 Since parents are the most influential factor in this decision, it is vital that models of education exist that keep parents involved with their children during the early, critical years of a child’s education and spiritual formation.